What do you think? Is the circle a polygon, or not?

 One can define the two-dimensional circle as the complete collection or “set” of points equidistant from a set point, not part of the circle.
-Since it takes at least three points to create a corner, by derivation in this fashion, the circle has no corners.
+In effect, a circle is like a symmetrically exploded point.1 Since it takes at least three points to create a corner, by derivation in this fashion, some say the circle has no corners.
 But is that the end of the discussion?

 One can visualize a circle through the process of incrementally adding sides to a regular polygon.
 A triangle becomes a square; the square becomes a pentagon; the pentagon becomes a hexagon; the hexagon becomes a heptagon; the heptagon becomes an octagon; and so on.

 Even if it could be accomplished, the number of sides would be infinite, rather than zero.
 There are two ways around this that I can come up with.
-Option one: it could be declared that a true circle can never be derived by the method of limits.
-Is the circle a polygon?
-No. But consider again…
+Option one: it could be declared that a true circle can never be achieved using the method of limits.
+Therefore, a circle is not a polygon.

-Finally!My final take on the matter is that mathematicians need to take stock on reality.
+My final take on the matter is that mathematicians need to take stock on reality.
 Math is only a tool.
 It, like computers or even words, is not an end in itself, only a tool.
-To say a polygon of ever increasing sides never makes it to a true circle is ignorant.
-A circle is a polygon that has had its number of sides increased over time and has had that occur forever.
+To say a polygon of ever increasing sides never makes it to a true circle is short-sighted.
+A circle is a polygon that has had its number of sides increased over endless time.
 It made it!

 Note: You might also enjoy Point on a Line, a Line on a Plane, and a Plane in Space

 ← Back to Math-Logic-Design